DUNE/dune-justin/docs/external_api_rates.md

 including Rucio and MetaCat.
 It is arranged by justIN service or agent, and is kept in sync with the code of this version.

+### Create X509 Proxies

+The justin-create-x509-proxies script is run each day from cron inside each services/agents container.
+It runs voms-proxy-init twice to contact the DUNE VOMS service and obtain VOMS proxies.

 ### Info Collector

 The [justIN Info Collector](agents.info_collector.md) gathers information